SteelCompendium/data-md-dse/Bestiary/Monsters/Werewolf/Statblocks/Werewolf.md

           rage.
 Then before taking their turn, they must shift up to their speed toward the nearest creature and make a melee free strike against them.
           A creature who takes damage from this free strike gains 1 rage.
-          Accumulated rage disappears after a character finishes a respite
+          Accumulated rage disappears after a character finishes a respite.
   - type: feature
     feature_type: trait
     name: Shapeshifter
     icon: ⭐️
     effects:
       - effect: The werewolf enters combat in their hybrid humanoid form.
-Their shape can't be changed by any external effect
+Their shape can't be changed by any external effect.
   - type: feature
     feature_type: trait
     name: Vukenstep